 The need for a Dedicated Graphics Card for Android App Development

 This article aims to clarify the need for a dedicated graphics card for your PC for Android app development.

-The answer depends on what you are developing; like what kind of android application you will be making.
+The answer depends on what you are developing, like what kind of android application you will be making.
+Whether its a game or just a simple application.

 The answer is It’s really optional and not necessary.

-Now let us talk about it in depth, and there are two scenario’s that I will be talking about.
+Now let us talk about it in-depth, and there are two scenarios that I will be covering.

 If you are developing a simple app without many graphics requirements, it probably won’t need a dedicated graphics card for developing the Android app.